 Transactions accounted for the largest share of Square’s annual net revenue, followed by subscriptions and services-based revenue.
 As the company started to process more transactions, Square's gross payment volume began to increase.
 In 2012, the San Francisco-based company had a gross payment volume of approximately 6.5 billion U.S. dollars.
-This figure increased to 84.65 billion U.S. dollars in 2018.
+This figure increased to 106.24 billion U.S. dollars in 2019.
 Besides the increase in transaction volume, specialists affirm that both retention of existing customers and successful product launches have driven the growth of Square’s gross payment volume in the last few years.
-The retail industry is one of the most important markets for Square.
-As of June 2018, the service industry accounted for 45 percent of Square’s gross payment volume.
-Food and drink related sellers followed second with 25 percent of payment share, while the retail industry had the third largest share.
+As of December 2019, the service industry accounted for 15 percent of Square’s gross payment volume.
+Food and drink related sellers were ranked first, accounting for 26 percent of payment share.